natashalukmanto/dsa/README.md

 ## About This Repo

-:books: In this repository, you will find the exact path I took in learning DSA, including:
+In this repository, you will find the exact path I took in learning DSA, including:
 - The valuable resources I used
 - Documentation of my intuition, first attempts, failed attempts, and finally a detailed explanation of the solutions